mwanji/sql-writer/README.md

 ````

 In a bidirectional one-to-one relationship, the foreign key column is assumed to be on the owning table, ie. the one without a value for mappedBy in the OneToOne annotation.

+### Shortcuts

+When no columns are specified in an update or insert query, all columns are included.
+By default, certain columns are excluded: generated values, static or transient fields, `@Column(insertable = false)`, `@Column(updatable = false)`, etc.

 ## License